What does Personal Trainer Insurance cover?

 This part of the policy protects the personal trainer themselves.
 Depending on the specific injury, your policy could pay out if you were to injure yourself while taking a personal training session.

-How much does personal trainer insurance cost?
+Q. How much does personal trainer insurance cost?

-We cover a range of activities, covering a multitude of disciplines.
+A. We cover a range of activities, covering a multitude of disciplines.

 Bootcamps, Circuit training, Gym Instructors, GRIT Series, Rebound Therapy

 Body Pump, Bodyweight Training, Insanity Training, Kettlebell, Kettlercise, TRX